Graduation-Team-SBY/Backend/README.md

 &nbsp;

-## 15. DELETE /clients/jobs/:jobId
+## 17. DELETE /clients/jobs/:jobId

 Description:
 - Cancelling the job order and delete the job from database and refund the user balance.
+The deletion fail if there is worker assigned for the job

 - Headers:
 ```json